Hexagon/entsoe-api-client/README.md

 **Translations**

-Helper functions for translate human readable descriptions to ids usable by the api.
+Helper functions for translating human-readable descriptions to IDs that can be used by the API.

 | Method                      | Interface                                                                               | Description                                                                                                        |
 |-----------------------------|-----------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|